Drawing the Line: Confronting Cocaine Addiction in the Workplace

 • Depression and Anxiety

-Specific job-related signs of workplace cocaine addiction include attendance issues, declining performance, erratic behavior, dishonesty and aggression when confronted about their issues and more.
-If your colleagues is exhibiting any of these issues and you think they may be related to cocaine abuse, talk to your supervisor.
+Specific job-related signs of workplace cocaine addiction include attendance issues, declining performance, erratic behavior, dishonesty, aggression when confronted about their issues, and more.
+If your colleagues are exhibiting any of these issues and you think they may be related to cocaine abuse, talk to your supervisor.

 Helping Your Colleague Overcome Workplace Cocaine Addiction